Micha-Git/SEMAPhases/pages/be_applying_the_cicd_templates.md

 ### Helm Configuration

 The provided Helm chart leverages the BaseChart as a dependency, offering a versatile framework to customize the deployment based on your application's needs.
 Configuration adjustments are made within the file `helm/values.yaml`.
 For basic requirements, the provided file is sufficient.
 However, in more complex deployment scenarios — like database integration or setting up specific network configurations — adjusting the Helm values is imperative.
-For a comprehensive understanding and guidance, consult the [BaseChart Documentation](https://gitlab.kit.edu/kit/cm/teaching/umedocumentation/cicd/basechart).

 ### Argo CD